Santa María del Rosario

 It is part of the Tlaxiaco District in the south of the Mixteca Region.

+Demographics

 As of the 2010 census, the town (locality) had a population of 55 inhabitants, while the municipality for which it serves as municipal seat (cabecera municipal) had a total population of 480 inhabitants.
 Although the municipality is far from the least populous in Mexico (there are dozens of smaller ones in its own State of Oaxaca, and three others in the State of Sonora), its municipal seat is the smallest in all of Mexico.
 It is the only urban locality in the municipality.